Latte Filters

 group (string|int|\Closure $by)array

-The filter groups the data according to different criteria.
+The filter groups data according to various criteria.

-In this example, the rows in the table are grouped by the column categoryId.
-The output is an array of arrays where the key is the value in the column categoryId.
-Read the detailed instructions.
+In this example, rows in the table are grouped by the categoryId column.
+The output is an array of arrays, where the key is the value in the categoryId column.
+Read the detailed guide.

 {foreach ($items|group: categoryId) as $categoryId => $categoryItems}